sefisher/fishyDIYdevices/examples/LimitSwitchActuator/README.md

   - Click on esp8266 by ESP8266 Community, select version 2.3.0, and press “Install”
   - When installed, in the IDE go to “Tools>Board” the scroll down and select: “NodeMCU 1.0 (ESP-12E Module)”
 #### d.
 Add the fishyDIYdevices library and dependencies
-  - Get fishyDIYdevices library and other 3 libraries required for all fishyDevices (same as listed under "Arduino IDE" in main [README](../../README.md#arduino-ide)).
+  - If you don't have them already, click on "ZIP" for each of the 5 libraries in the table below.
-  - Get AccelStepper for controlling the motor.
-Install it using the option under "Sketch > Include Library > Add .ZIP Library...".
+  - Install each of the 5 libraries in the Arduino IDE using the option under "Sketch > Include Library > Add .ZIP Library...".

 |Device|Library|Repository|ZIP|
 |-|-|-|-|